Staticpast/FirstSpawn/README.md

 - Spigot/Paper 1.21.5
 - Java 21+

+## Used By

+- [SuegoFaults](https://suegofaults.com) - A curated adult Minecraft community where this plugin ensures new players land in a welcoming, consistent starting location.

 ## Support

 If you find this plugin helpful, consider [buying me a coffee](https://www.paypal.com/paypalme/mckenzio) ☕